X

 Promote Listening Comprehension

-• Slow down - enunciate carefully so that words are not run together.
+• Slow down - enunciate carefully so that words do not run together.

 • Provide concrete examples for any difficult concepts.